 “I am thrilled to join the Kerem Shalom community, and I am inspired by how the congregation and the Hebrew School emphasize joyful, inclusive Jewish life,” shares Rabbi Sam.
 “I look forward to meeting everyone and working toward that vision together.

 He was raised in Cincinnati, Ohio, and is moving to the Greater Boston area with his husband, Rabbi Ari Abelman, who grew up in Lexington, MA.

 Family Engagement Specialist

-Nancy leads Kerem Shalom’s monthly Tot Shabbat services and works with Rabbi Sam on Kerem Shalom Family Programs.
-She is the religious school music educator, teaches the Social Action and Sacred Jewish Music curricula during the b’nai mitzvah year, and runs Kerem Shalom’s annual community-wide Mitzvah Day.
-She also plays the piano in the Mostly Music Ensemble during Kerem Shalom’s Mostly Music Shabbat services.
-She has also led Kerem Shalom’s monthly TELEM teen volunteer program at Household Goods in Acton.
+Nancy leads KS’s Tot Shabbat services and partners with Rabbi Sam on Family Programs.
+She is the Hebrew School Reimagined music educator, teaches the Social Action and Sacred Jewish Music curricula during the b’nai mitzvah year, and oversees KS’s annual community-wide Mitzvah Day One.
+Nancy is the pianist in KS’s Mostly Music Ensemble.
+Pre-pandemic she led KS’s monthly TELEM teen volunteer program at Household Goods.

-Nancy and her husband, George, live in Acton.
-They have two adult daughters and one son-in-law.
+Nancy and her husband, George, live in Acton, MA.
+They are blessed with two daughters and one son-in-law.